-At Thinking Capital, information security is paramount to our operations and all stakeholders.
+At Driven, information security is paramount to our operations and all stakeholders.
 As such, our collective teams are devoted to keeping you aware of existing scams and frauds, and assisting you to detect and protect yourself from such.
 Here are some easy tips you can follow to keep yourself vigilant, and protect you and your business from scammers:

 - Beware of spoofing (fraudulent emails, websites, calls and texts disguised as reputable companies in order to attain sensitive information.)

 - Be sure you know who you are dealing with.
 Spoofs will use real company names.
 Make sure you inspect each invoice thoroughly before making a payment.
 Also, check to see that the website name or sender’s address is correct.
 Scammers will often create fake domains that look very similar to the real ones.
 You can check malicious domains here: https://urlscan.io/

 - Similarly beware of phishing (a method of deceiving users online, typically via email, into giving out important data.)

 - Phishing scams will often ask you to fill out forms or install data-gathering malware.

 - If you receive a suspicious phone call, do not share any personal information, banking information, passwords, or take any further action.
 Immediately hang up and report to the Canadian Anti-Fraud Centre at https://www.antifraudcentre-centreantifraude.ca/index-eng.htm

 Remember scammers can target any Canadian business.
 To identify scams pertaining to your Driven account, we ask you to keep the following in mind: